TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 [Cut Ctrl+X ] [Copy Ctrl+C] [Paste Ctrl+V] [Volume Increase]     [cX]  [cC]  [cV]   [V+][Del]
 [Send Text 1] [Send Text 2] [Send Text 3 ] [Volume Mute][L1-L4]  [T1]  [T2]  [T3]  [Vo][L1-L4]
 [Send Text 4] [Send Text 5] [Send Text 6 ] [Volume Decrease]     [T4]  [T5]  [T6]  [V-][Enter]
                                            [Volume - Layout]     Caps  Num  Scroll

- Layout change: Cycle through Layout 1 to 4 press Volume Mute [Vo] 3 or more times consecutively
+// Layout change: Cycle through Layout 1 to 4 press Volume Mute [Vo] 3 or more times consecutively
-                Must press VolumeMute consecutively and within 5 seconds else the count is reset to 0 Config Key then Home - Volume Mute then Disabled - repeat to enable Volume Mute Config Key then PageUp - Vol+ Delete Vol- Enter - repeat to restore v+ V- Config Key then End - Delete all files on Flash (Strings and config) Text Strings:  Send new text strings up to 200 characters to keys S1/T1 to S6/T6 via serial USB Start string with 1 to 6 followed by the string to be assigned to S1/T1-S6/T6 If current Layout is 3 then S1 to S6 changed if Layout is 4 then T1 to T6 changed End string with LF.
-To send numbers use RealTerm first send ASCII string + LF of length one character longer than the number string, then send the number string.
+//                Must press VolumeMute consecutively and within 5 seconds else the count is reset to 0
+//                Config Key then Home - Volume Mute replaced by L1 to L6 - repeat to enable Volume Mute
+//                Config Key then PageUp - Vol+ Delete Vol- Enter - repeat to restore V+ V-
+//                Config Key then End - Delete all files on Flash (Strings and Config)
+//                Config Key then PageDown - Select Layout 1 or Layout 2 on Startup
+//                Config Key - Info and File List to Serial Monitor and Config files saved
+// Text Strings:  Send new text strings up to 200 characters to keys S1/T1 to S6/T6 via serial USB
+//                Start string with 1 to 6 followed by the string to be assigned to S1/T1-S6/T6
+//                If current Layout is 3 then S1 to S6 changed if Layout is 4 then T1 to T6 changed
+//                End string with LF.
+To send numbers use RealTerm first send ASCII string + LF of length
+//                one character longer than the number string, then send the number string.
-                Send new Text for Key [M4] - start with 0 end with LF
+//                Send new Text for Key [M4] - start with 0 end with LF
 ```
 Another use of the two main layouts could be to have one customised for Linux - although all the keys in layout 1 and 2 except the run dialog, and the powershell and command prompt, function the same under Linux.